sumaiyasarker/MedFed-Pro/README.md

 ## The Solution: MedFed Pro
 MedFed Pro is a robust Federated Learning framework.
 It allows hospitals to collaborate on a "Global Diagnostic Model" without ever exchanging raw data.
-🌟 Key Highlights
+## Key Highlights
- ## Privacy-First: Implementation of Differential Privacy using Gaussian noise injection.
+## Privacy-First:Implementation of Differential Privacy using Gaussian noise injection.
 ## Collaborative: Uses FedAvg to aggregate knowledge from multiple specialist institutions.
 ## Battle-Hardened: Features a Coordinate-wise Median Aggregator to detect and neutralize malicious hackers.